Camel: Meat

-They provide food in the form of meat and milk.
 Approximately 3.3 million camels and camelids are slaughtered each year for meat worldwide.
 A camel carcass can provide a substantial amount of meat.
 The male dromedary carcass can weigh 300–400 kg, while the carcass of a male Bactrian can weigh up to 650 kg.
 The carcass of a female dromedary weighs less than the male, ranging between 250 and 350 kg.
 The brisket, ribs and loin are among the preferred parts, and the hump is considered a delicacy.
 The hump contains "white and sickly fat", which can be used to make the khli (preserved meat) of mutton, beef, or camel.
 On the other hand, camel milk and meat are rich in protein, vitamins, glycogen, and other nutrients making them essential in the diet of many people.
 From chemical composition to meat quality, the dromedary camel is the preferred breed for meat production.
 It does well even in arid areas due to its unusual physiological behaviors and characteristics, which include tolerance to extreme temperatures, radiation from the sun, water paucity, rugged landscape and low vegetation.
 Camel meat is reported to taste like coarse beef, but older camels can prove to be very tough, although camel meat becomes tenderer the more it is cooked.

 Camel is one of the animals that can be ritually slaughtered and divided into three portions (one for the home, one for extended family/social networks, and one for those who cannot afford to slaughter an animal themselves) for the qurban of Eid al-Adha.

 The Abu Dhabi Officers' Club serves a camel burger mixed with beef or lamb fat in order to improve the texture and taste.
 In Karachi, Pakistan, some restaurants prepare nihari from camel meat.
 Specialist camel butchers provide expert cuts, with the hump considered the most popular.

 Camel meat has been eaten for centuries.
 It has been recorded by ancient Greek writers as an available dish at banquets in ancient Persia, usually roasted whole.
 The Roman emperor Heliogabalus enjoyed camel's heel.
 Camel meat is mainly eaten in certain regions, including Eritrea, Somalia, Djibouti, Saudi Arabia, Egypt, Syria, Libya, Sudan, Ethiopia, Kazakhstan, and other arid regions where alternative forms of protein may be limited or where camel meat has had a long cultural history.
 Camel blood is also consumable, as is the case among pastoralists in northern Kenya, where camel blood is drunk with milk and acts as a key source of iron, vitamin D, salts and minerals.

 A 2005 report issued jointly by the Saudi Ministry of Health and the United States Centers for Disease Control and Prevention details four cases of human bubonic plague resulting from the ingestion of raw camel liver.